Learn / Guides / Net Promoter Score® guide

-Although NPS measures the likelihood of an action based on past experience, it has proven to be a reliable predictor of future business growth or decline.
+Although NPS measures the likelihood of an action based on experience, it has proven to be a reliable predictor of future business growth or decline.
 In other words, it helps you see trouble coming—just like sonar on a boat helps you spot icebergs in time to course-correct—both at the individual and macro customer level.

 The Temkin group study quoted earlier also found a high correlation between NPS and customer experience: on average, in the US “customer experience leaders enjoy an NPS that is 21 points higher than the NPS of customer experience laggards.”

 Your company's Net Promoter scores may vary across different segments (e.g. age group, gender, long-term customers, higher-spending customers, etc.).
 When you’re just getting started with NPS you don’t need this level of depth: any information you collect at this point will help you start to paint a clear picture.

-Once you are a more advanced user, you can super-charge your NPS analysis by putting segmentation systems in place and identifying how to adapt your approach to different types of customer.
+Once you are a more advanced user, you can super-charge your NPS analysis by putting segmentation systems in place and identifying how to adapt your approach to different types of customers.

-Because NPS is a real-time metric, you could look at it on a daily basis if you wanted—but its true power is revealed over time, when you can see trends and fluctuations:
+Because NPS is a real-time metric, you could look at it daily if you wanted—but its true power is revealed over time when you can see trends and fluctuations:

 It may be difficult to get high response rates for every NPS survey you send out.
 For the ones that do get a large number of respondents, keep those handy as benchmarks for what to improve upon when your next survey comes around.
 Once you have an understanding of how NPS changes over time, you can investigate what factors may have contributed to it—which is when the next point comes in handy.